Teenage Redditor Asks If She's An A**hole For Not Wanting To Babysit Her Baby Brother

 To manage these feelings, it's important for siblings to communicate openly about their needs and boundaries.

 Understanding the emotional landscape of parenting can also enhance communication.
-Studies show that when parents acknowledge their children’s feelings and engage in empathetic conversations, it fosters cooperation.
+When parents acknowledge their children’s feelings and engage in empathetic conversations, it fosters cooperation.

 For example, discussing the teen's reluctance to babysit openly can lead to a more collaborative approach to caregiving.